 The Office of the Wet'suwet'en was created as a central office for the Wet'suwet'en First Nation and has been in operation since 1994.
 The Office offers various services to the Wet'suwet'en Nation regarding land and resource management, human and social services, and treaty negotiations.
-The Office of the Wet'suwet'en is governed by the Wet'suwet'en Hereditary Chiefs.
+The Office of the Wet'suwet'en Hereditary Chiefs.